pomerium/mcp-app-demo/README.md

 ### Environment Variables

-Create a `.env` file in the root directory and add the following environment variables:
+Create a `.env-mcp-app-demo` file in the root directory and add the following environment variables:

 ```bash
 OPENAI_API_KEY=your_api_key_here